 In 1936, local rural leaders were still faced with the tremendous responsibility of organizing associations to borrow necessary funds to build the distribution systems that were needed.
 A multitude of meetings were held throughout north Mississippi counties.
 Behind capable leadership, several north Mississippi counties joined together to form Tallahatchie Valley Electric Power Association.
 Batesville, because of its central location, was chosen as the Association’s headquarters.
 Many more meetings and much, much hard work later, on April 29, 1939, the switches were thrown to energize lines bringing electric power to 600 rural homes.
 The distribution lines had been built to the homes from TVA’s substation at Sardis Dam.

 Now TVEPA continues to meet the needs of its member-owners and is ready to usher in a new era of electric utilities as the industry prepares for restructuring and customer choice.
 With the same hard work and commitment to low rates, superior service standards and to the communities that we serve, TVEPA will continue to make a difference in north Mississippi.

 The TVEPA Board of Directors governs the Association by setting policy and ensuring that TVEPA remains financially strong through good business practices.
-Board members include Lamar Crockett, Senatobia; Charles Davis, Cascilla; Harry B. House, Coldwater; Gene T. Standridge, Tillatoba; Melvin Toole, Cascilla; Jeff Herron, Batesville; William J. Hays, Sardis; Kim Hollowell, Water Valley; Robert Chapman, Batesville.
+Board members include Tracy L. Aiken, Senatobia; Charles Davis, Cascilla; Harry B. House, Coldwater; Gene T. Standridge, Tillatoba; Sheila Melton, Cascilla; Jeff Herron, Batesville; William J. Hays, Sardis; Kim Hollowell, Water Valley; Robert Chapman, Batesville.